ralucabrumar/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program, which **prints a triangle** of stars.
+Write a program, which **prints out a triangle** of stars.

-You print one asteriks symbol \(\*\) for the first row, two asteriks symbols for the second row and so on for five rows.
+You print one asteriks symbol \(\*\) for the first row, two asteriks symbols on the second row and so on gping up to the fifth row.

 ## Output
 ```